Last Updated on October 5, 2022 by Rebecca Lake

 In terms of whether the 70:20:10 vs 50/30/20 method is better, it really depends on how you like to think about your money.

-On the other hand, if you want to distinguish between how much goes to needs and how much goes to wants, then you’re probably better off with the 50 30 20 rule instead.
+On the other hand, if you want to distinguish between how much goes to needs and how much goes to wants, then you’re probably better off with the 50 30 20 rule or the 50 15 5 rule instead.

 Of course, you can always try making a budget both ways to see which one works best for your financial situation.